akirco/llmhub/README.md

-# LLMHub - Large Language Models Client API
+# LLMHub - Large Language Models Client API Library in Rust

 A Rust-powered client library for interacting with large language models (LLMs).
 Supports streaming and non-streaming conversations with various API providers.

 ## Notice

 This is a work in progress and is not yet ready for production use.some providers are maybe supported yet.

 ## Models supported